natebarksdale/natebarksdale.github.io/src/content/blog/2018-02-12-coalition-of-freedom.md

 coordinates: [39.9489, -75.15]
 ---

-For the John Templeton Foundation, I wrote about the transformative initiatives at the National Constitution Center to invigorate public understanding of U.S. constitutional history.
+For the John Templeton Foundation, I wrote about the National Constitution Center's Virtual Constitution.

 > Between May and September of 1787, the 55 delegates of the U.S. Constitutional Convention gathered at Philadelphia’s Old State House (now known as Independence Hall) to debate and ratify the U.S. Constitution.
 Today, a short walk through the grassy mall extending north from Independence Hall takes visitors past the Liberty Bell, the site of the house where Presidents George Washington and John Adams once lived, and the grave of Benjamin Franklin, to arrive at the National Constitution Center, a sprawling museum established by Congress to “disseminate information about the United States Constitution on a nonpartisan basis” and open to the public since July 4, 2003.
 >